RandyParedis/GraphDonkey/docs/Plugins.md

     below), or yet another dictionary.
         * `pattern`: The pattern string to use.
-This is a [`QRegExp`](https://doc.qt.io/archives/qt-4.8/qregexp.html) pattern, as defined in the `Qt` documentation.
+This is a [`QRegExp`](https://doc.qt.io/archives/qt-4.8/qregexp.html) pattern, as defined in the `Qt` documentation, or a list of words that need to match on word bounds.
+The latter option is rather useful for adding keywords and such.
         * `caseInsensitive`: Optional.
 When `True`, the pattern will be checked case-insensitively.
     * `start`: Must be present if `regex` is absent.
 Used to indicate multiline